-This article delves into the crucial details concerning eligibility for a Pension reimbursement for citizens of Turkey.
+This article goes into the crucial details of the eligibility for a Pension reimbursement for the citizens of Turkey.

 Whether you’re contemplating requesting a refund of your German pension or seeking to understand the social security arrangements between Germany and Turkey better, this guide aims to offer clear insights and guidance to assist you in making informed decisions about your financial future after departing from Germany.